hashicorp/packer-plugin-vmware/README.md

 ## Usage

-For a examples on how to use this plugin with Packer refer to the [example](example/) directory of the repository.
+For examples on how to use this plugin with Packer refer to the [example](example/) directory of the repository.

 ## Installation